lukmanaj/javascript_practise/README.md

 # javascript_practise
-Playground for parttime js practise
+Playground for parttime js practise thay may be updated occassionally.